I am an original nature photographer; I aim to be challenging, original and distinctive, producing abstract art based on detailed Nature photographs.

 Natural Abstract Art is my Artistic Contribution.

 Being ’Natural’ is essential.
 Being ’Abstract’ gives scope for saying something challenging, distinctive, original.
-I aim to show that there is still enormous artistic potential residing in Nature.
+I aim to show that there is enormous artistic potential still hidden in Nature.

 I would like to be walking in the footsteps of Paul Klee; denying the truth of visual experience; exploring the preconscious mind.